Seek Returns logo

 Min

-ASML vs. PM: A comparison of their P/S Ratio against their respective Semiconductors and Tobacco industry benchmarks.
+ASML vs. PM: A comparison of their Price-to-Sales Ratio (TTM) against their respective Semiconductors & Semiconductor Equipment and Tobacco industry benchmarks.

 ASML